-A pancreatic abscess is a cavity of pus within the pancreas.
+A pancreatic abscess is an area filled with pus within the pancreas.

-Patients with pancreatic abscesses usually have had pancreatitis.
+Most people with pancreatic abscesses have had pancreatitis.
 However, the complication often takes 7 or more days to develop.

 Signs of an abscess can be seen on:

 It may be possible to drain the abscess through the skin (percutaneous).
+Abscess drainage can be done through an endoscope using endoscopic ultrasound (EUS) in some cases.
 Surgery to drain the abscess and remove dead tissue is often needed.

-How the person does depends on how severe the infection is.
+How well a person does depends on how severe the infection is.
 The death rate from undrained pancreatic abscesses is very high.

 Call your health care provider if you have abdominal pain with fever or other signs of a pancreatic abscess, especially if you have recently had a pancreatic pseudocyst or pancreatitis.